Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 Apes strong together, or something.
 It was an old meme, but a good one.

 “Exactly.”
 He nodded at Harrison, then got down on his haunches to focus on Diego.
-“Now, what d’you think might happen if you, I dunno, did that to one of your---”
+“Now, what d’you think might happen if you, I dunno, did that to one of your - ”

 He was about to say sisters, and corrected himself.
 Paz would just bounce.
 She seemed to be made out of fuckin’ rubber unobtanium, for all the amazing disasters she’d walked (or toddled!) away from in her young life.

-“---Your smaller friends?”
+“ - Your smaller friends?”

 “They’d get hurt,” Diego recited, dutifully.